The rich history of the ancient Nubian Kingdom of Dongola

 The Christian Kingdom of Dongola

 One of the most distinct features of the Kingdom of Dongola is that it was a Christian Kingdom.
-It is recorded that during the 6 th century BC, Christianity was propagated in the Nile Valley from Aswan all the way south to the confluence of the White Nile and the Blue Nile at modern day Khartoum.
+It is recorded that during the 6 th century AD, Christianity was propagated in the Nile Valley from Aswan all the way south to the confluence of the White Nile and the Blue Nile at modern day Khartoum.
 The Byzantine missionaries were responsible for the spread of Christianity in this region.
 As a result of the Byzantine ecclesiastical writers, information was recording regarding the successor states of the Kingdom of Kush at this point of history.
 According to the writers, this part of the Nile was divided into three parts – Nobatia, Makuria, and Alwa (the southern-most state), all of which were converted to Christianity.
 Whilst Nobatia and Makuria were united, Alwa remained a separate state on its own, perhaps until the beginning of the 16 th century.

 - Ancient crypt with seven mummies contained ‘magical’ inscriptions